 - Beach Coach Station – 1km north of the event village

-Display your car park pass (found in your rider information download pack) clearly in the window of your vehicle to enjoy free parking.
+Display your car park pass (emailed to you in your FINAL INSTRUCTIONS on Thursday 2nd May) clearly in the window of your vehicle to enjoy free parking.
 Make your way to our event village at the Sea Life Gardens.